jacksoncouse/jacksoncouse.github.io/about.md

 title: About
 ---

-Jackson Couse (1984) is an artist from Ottawa, Canada.
+Jackson Couse (1984) is an artist, documentarian, technologist, and teacher from Ottawa, Canada.

 He studied photography at The International Center of Photography (New York) and Algonquin College (Ottawa).